Asian visitors give Swiss tourism a silver lining

 Attracted by the fresh air, snowcapped mountains and cleanliness, Asian and Middle Eastern visitors are flocking to Switzerland, helping to counter the impact of Europeans kept away by the strength of the Swiss franc and widespread belt-tightening.

-A century ago, during the train’s first year of service, 39,000 travelers ascended to the Jungfrau’s observation deck, nearly 3,500 meters above sea level.
+A century ago, during the train’s first year of service, 39,000 travellers ascended to the Jungfrau’s observation deck, nearly 3,500 metres above sea level.
 Most of them were European, a spokesman for the railway said.

 In 2011, 60 percent of the 765,000 visitors to the site, a must-see in Switzerland for many tourists, were from Asia.